doge33/Dogeball-Game/rails_backend/README.md

 # README

+***The project dependencies require that Bundler 2 be installed, which requires at least Ruby v2.3.0 and RubyGems v2.5.0.
+To install Bundler 2, simply run "gem install bundler".
+For more information, visit https://bundler.io/guides/bundler_2_upgrade.html***

-To Install:
+## To Install:

 Run command "bundle install"

-configure database in database.yml
+Configure database in database.yml

 Run rake db:reset and rake db:migrate

-To Run Server:
+## To Run Server:

-rails s -p 3001 (for Vagrant: -b 0.0.0.0)
+rails s -p 3001 (for Vagrant: rails s -p 3001 -b 0.0.0.0)